Falling oil prices send Wall Street toward its best day since the Iran war began

 Escalations have been mounting quickly in the war, to be sure, but that could suggest “both sides are facing growing constraints that may prevent a long conflict,” according to Paul Christopher, head of global investment strategy at Wells Fargo Investment Institute.

-Nebius Group, a Dutch AI cloud company, saw its stock that trades in the United States leap 13.3% after announcing a five-year infrastructure contract with Meta Platforms that could be worth up to $27 billion.
+Nebius Group, a Dutch AI cloud company, saw its stock that trades in the United States leap 15.3% after announcing a five-year infrastructure contract with Meta Platforms that could be worth up to $27 billion.
+Shares in Meta rose 1.9%.

 Nvidia, whose AI chips are powering much of the world's move into artificial-intelligence technology rose 2.5% and was the strongest single force lifting the S&P 500.
 Nvidia's CEO, Jensen Huang, is set to give a speech in the afternoon where he could announce new products.